dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Talk about async and the interaction with rendering
 - Introduce `OnInitializedAsync` and the common pattern of starting async work
 - Introduce @layout - mention that `_Imports.razor` is the most common way to hook it up
-- Introduce NavLink and talk about various `NavLinkMatch` options

 *demos: All of the above can just be introduced with the template*